 - 5.1.
-The Commissioner must abide by the majority decision of the Council of Commissioners and recognize that decisional authority rests with the Council of Commissioners in a legal session. - 5.2.
-The Commissioner does not have powers or authority in his own right regarding the School Board's activities.
-His powers and authority are exercised through duly convened structures of the School Board and with due regard for everyone's role and responsibilities. - 5.3.
-The Commissioner must respect the principle of democracy, in a spirit of cooperation, and must not present himself as having sole authority over the actions of the School Board. - 5.4.
-The Commissioner must base his decisions on the available information and his independent judgment.
-He shall not allow his decisions to be dictated by any other individual or special interest group.
+Commissioners must abide by the majority decision of the Council of Commissioners and recognize that decisional authority rests with the Council of Commissioners in a legal session. - 5.2.
+Commissioners do not have powers or authority in their own right regarding the School Board's activities.
+Their powers and authority are exercised through the duly convened structures of the School Board and with due regard for everyone's role and responsibilities. - 5.3.
+Commissioners must respect the principle of democracy, in a spirit of cooperation, and must not present themselves as having sole authority over the actions of the School Board. - 5.4.
+Commissioners must base their decisions on the available information and their independent judgment.
+They shall not allow their decisions to be dictated by any other individual or special interest group.